 How to Avoid Getting Tricked

-What to Do if You Detect a Phishing Scam from a Friend’s Account
+What to Do if You Detect a Phishing Scam from Someone Else’s Account

 If you see a suspicious email from a contact of yours, we recommend doing a few things: